brianvh/versus-api-docs/source/includes/_url_params.md

 Due to the REST nature of the Versus API endpoints, extensive use of URL Path Parameters is made.
 Since several endpoints use multiple URL Path parameters, and the entire set is realtively small, this section will describe all URL Path parameters in use.

+> If a URL endpoint specifies one or more of these parameters, they `MUST` be provided.
+An incorrect value will result in a `404` error.

 Parameter | Description
 --------- | -----------
 :game_uuid | Versus ID of the Game.
 This is required in every endpoint path.